 Chinese emperors would send men along the trade routes in ancient times to bring back the â€śgolden rootsâ€ť for medicine, and rhodiola does indeed have a yellow root.
 The second part of the plantâ€™s latin name, rosea, provides another clue about it, telling us of the rose scent we can expect to find in the root due to the presence of the constituent geraniol.

 Rhodiola is present in formulas for men to support the endocrine system.
 The plant is said to be supportive of the circulatory and immune systems, anti-inflammatory, and able to increase the capacity for and recover from exercise.
 It might also be helpful with blood-sugar balance and appropriate cholesterol levels, as well as some types of cancer.

-The plant is usually combined with other adaptogens in a formula.
+The plant is usually combined with other adaptogens in a formula for stress relief.
 This is because it is incredibly drying in the body; a little goes a long way.
 The best supply of rhodiola comes from Russia, and there is a marked difference between this and the supply from China.

 Holy Basil Pesto

 Perhaps one of the easiest adaptogens for stress relief to add to your herb garden is holy basil.
 While it makes a delightful tea, you can use it in place of regular sweet basil in your favorite pesto recipe.
 Hereâ€™s one I make for my family that can be used right in soups and pastas or frozen for later use.